KTSCode/personal_site/content/blog/welcome_to_the_thunder_gnome.md

       * 3 battles = 1 large vial (one year of resistance)
       * 4+ battles = 2 large vials (two years of resistance)
   3. Each battle will be harder than the last
+  4.

   *A light mist fills the cell*
   An eerie voice plays in your head *"You have just been infected with Rhonan Virus if you do not win in the Thunderdome, you will die a slow painful death from in, inside the month.
 Give your best, your life depends on it."*

+# Backstory
+  * Many decades ago a group of great adventurers found the layer of an ancient blue dragon
+    * The adventurers are the shop owners in the town
+  * The dragon

 # The Demon Wastes
   [Wiki](https://eberron-hok.obsidianportal.com/wikis/the-demon-wastes)